ArtemGr/gun/README.md

 While the version is “0.*” the port might align towards exploratory programming and rapid prototyping.
 [Performance Testing Speed Development](https://youtu.be/BEqH-oZ4UXI) is welcome, but at this stage it is okay to have performance gaps and regressions in the code

+Also, no `semver` for now.
+API will stabilize when we're happy with how GUN works in the Linux kernel and WASM, how pluggable architecture is organized, and go through a number of performance optimizations

 ## nightly

 The project is using `non_ascii_idents` and other such Nightly features.
 Presently tested on nightly-2020-11-20